Labour is changing; how much remains unclear

 “Our NHS and staff deserve more than rainbows and claps,” said Ashworth, “they deserve proper pay, equipment and care to do their job.”
 The Leicester South MP lambasted governmental performance in contributing to a “a scale of human tragedy apprehensible at the start of the year.”

 The Shadow Health Minister went on to thank the public for their collective effort in dealing with Covid-19, adding that: “Ministers have failed to uphold their end of the bargain.”
-Citing the “perilous moment” that the country currently finds itself in, the Shadow Health Secretary stressed that the last thing we need is a “second wave of ministerial mistakes” – nice line.
+Citing the “perilous moment” that the country currently finds itself in, the Shadow Health Secretary stressed that the last thing we need is a “second wave of ministerial mistakes” – a nice line one must admit.

 Unsurprisingly, Ashworth directed much of his aim at a test and trace system that seems to teeter on the brink of collapse with each passing day.
 Here he echoed much of the sentiment that has come out of recent meetings of ‘Indie Sage’ – a public facing and independent alternative to the Government’s own experts to evaluate its’ performance in dealing with the pandemic.
 Members of this body inform me that Mr Ashworth has already met with them separately.
 These meetings appear to be rubbing off on him as he set about echoing Indie Sage’s calls for greater investment in NHS testing infrastructure and an increase in capacity for labs across UK universities.
 Going further, he dismissed the Government’s recently revealed moon-shot scheme, lamenting the fact that: “ministers gave this precious, lifesaving role to failing outsourced firms like Serco.”